AduroIdeja/AndroidMaterialStepper/README.md

 > **NOTE:** this method returns the `Fragment` class and needs to be cast to your custom fragment

 ## Customizing the visual appearance
+The library will use the default color scheme as devined in your `styles.xml` file.
+I reccomend you set your own color scheme for the stepper, the guidelines are [here](https://material.google.com/components/steppers.html#steppers-types-of-steps).

 ```java
 StepperColorScheme colorScheme = new StepperColorScheme();